Current projects

 Partners: CLIB, Forschungszentrum Jülich, Heinrich Heine University Düsseldorf, TU Dortmund University, Bielefeld University* (all DE)

-Responsible at CLIB: Katrin Kriebs, Markus Müller, Annika Thamm
+Your contact at CLIB: Katrin Kriebs, Markus Müller, Annika Thamm

 The CLIB-Competence Centre Biotechnology is a multi-site joint project fostering a sustainable, resource-efficient economy in North Rhine-Westphalia, performed by Bielefeld University, TU Dortmund University, the Heinrich Heine University Düsseldorf, and the Forschungszentrum Jülich.
 The aim of the CKB is to provide an integrated infrastructure for the bioeconomy in NRW: from gene and enzyme to process and product.
 The CKB will – based on previous experience – build up a multi-site, integrated centre.
 Through this, it will establish innovative technologies in NRW and bring them to a first scale of application.
 More than 30 working groups are working on the three megatrends resource efficiency, raw materials, and health.
 As a subcontractor, CLIB is responsible for the coordination of public relations and the integration into the local, national, and international economy via SMEs and industry.